cordenbrock/tapper-redux/README.md

 ## Setup Instructions

-* _Requirements_

-1. Node/npm

 * To run program:

 1. Clone this repository: ` git clone https://github.com/cordenbrock/tapper.git `
-2. Navigate to this specific directory from project folder root: ` cd tapper `
+2. Navigate to the root directory: ` cd tapper `
-3. Run the program in in your terminal with a ` npm start ` command
+3. Run the program with ` npm start ` command in the terminal and open localhost:3000

 ## Built with/Tools used